openmrs/openmrs-module-labonfhir/README.md

 see more about the [EMR-LIS FHIR Workflow](https://wiki.openmrs.org/display/projects/Lab+Integration+Workflow)

 Configure the Following Global Properties Required By the Lab on Fhir Module
-* `labonfhir.openElisUrl` ,The URL for the OpenELIS system to communicate with
+* `labonfhir.lisUrl` ,The URL for the OpenELIS system to communicate with
-* `labonfhir.openElisUserUuid` ,UUID for the service user that represents OpenELIS
+* `labonfhir.lisUserUuid` ,UUID for the service user that represents OpenELIS
 * `labonfhir.truststorePath` , Path to truststore for HttpClient
 * `labonfhir.truststorePass` , Truststore password
 * `labonfhir.keystorePath` , Path to keystore for HttpClient